The Sims 4 expansion packs

-Twenty expansion packs have been released for the 2014 life simulation video game The Sims 4, the fourth major title in The Sims series.
-All expansion packs are developed by Maxis and published by Electronic Arts, for the Microsoft Windows, macOS, PlayStation 4 and Xbox One platforms.
-Expansion packs tend to focus on major new features, with many objects, clothes, styles, worlds and life states are geared towards the pack's major theme.
+Twenty-one expansion packs have been released for the 2014 life simulation video game The Sims 4, the fourth major title in The Sims series.
+Developed by Maxis and published by Electronic Arts, the expansion packs were released for Microsoft Windows, macOS, PlayStation 4, and Xbox One, with later console compatibility on PlayStation 5 and Xbox Series X/S. Expansion packs are the largest form of paid downloadable content for The Sims 4 and usually add a major gameplay system, a themed selection of objects and clothing, and often a new world or life state.
 The first expansion pack, Get to Work, was released on March 31, 2015.
-The most recent expansion pack, Adventure Awaits, was released on October 2, 2025.
+The most recent expansion pack, Royalty & Legacy, was released on February 12, 2026.